Pūnana Leo: Goals

 The schools' goals include revitalization of the indigenous Hawaiian language, fostering Hawaiian identity, and "other central features of a person's life and the life of a people".
 Their community-based, Hawaiian educational philosophy – Ke Kumu Honua Mauli Ola – includes the use of parental labor through in-kind service, and requires that parents attended language classes and administer the schools through a parent committee.
-This philosophy was based on the practices of 19th-century Hawaiian-medium schools, as well as the Māori language revival kindergartens in New Zealand.
+This philosophy was based on the practices of 19th-century Hawaiian-medium schools, as well as the Māori language revival kindergartens (kōhanga reo) in New Zealand.
 The curriculum includes Hawaiian cultural practices such as gardening native plants and the foliage for lei; visiting historically significant sites; and the culturally-important practice of hoʻokipa (hospitality).
 Although classes are conducted in Hawaiian, they are functionally different from foreign-language immersion schools.

 Although early opponents suggested the Pūnana Leo schools would harm students' academic development, graduates from the schools have achieved several measures of academic success in later life.
 This is true despite the fact that the emphasis of the schools is on language revitalization rather than academic achievement.
 Teresa L. McCarty, scholar in indigenous language education, said, "Immersion students have garnered prestigious scholarships, enrolled in college courses while still in high school, and passed the state university's English composition assessments, despite receiving the majority of their English, science and mathematics instruction in Hawaiian.
 Student achievement on standardised tests has equalled... [or] surpassed that of Native Hawaiian children enrolled in English language schools, even in English language arts."
 These academic benefits come in addition to language revitalization and an increased realization of cultural pride.